Are we done with object recognition? The iCub robot's perspective: Testing Off-the-shelf CNNs

-We finally chose to apply CNNs by extracting a square region of $256 \times 256$ from iCWT images, and then considering only the central crop (Light Green in Fig.~\ref{fig:crops}).
-Hence, we did not need to scale the image (for {\it VGG-16} we considered a single scale).
-This is the same performance reported, for instance, in Fig.~\ref{fig:off-the-shelf} (Dark Blue) and the strategy used in all experiments.
-We chose to extract fixed-size regions, instead of relying on the bounding box of the depth map, since we aimed at evaluating, in the following of our analysis, also invariance properties to geometric transformations (as, e.g, scaling).
-We precise that when applying the networks to ImageNet instead, we used the multi-crop strategy suggested for each of the architectures (see Tab.~\ref{tab:preproc}).
+Based on this finding, for all the experiments reported in the paper we opted for extracting a square $256 \times 256$ region from the image (whose resolution is $640\times480$) and considering only the central crop (Light Green in Fig.~\ref{fig:crops}).
+We opted for a fixed-size region rather than the bounding box from depth segmentation, since this latter has varying shape and should be resized anysotropically to be processed by the CNNs, thus impacting on the viewpoint transformations we aim to study.
+Note that when applying the networks to ImageNet, we used the multi-crop strategy suggested for each architecture.